Transverse tori in Engel manifolds: Distinguishing isotopic transverse tori

-\begin{thm} The primary obstructions for an isotopy $F$ as above to be formally transverse are $D_T(F)$ and $D_\nu(F)$, which are congruent mod 2.
-When these vanish, $F$ is formally transverse if and only if a pair of $\Z$-valued secondary obstructions vanishes.
+\begin{thm} The primary obstructions to making $F$ formally transverse are $D_T(F)$ and $D_\nu(F)$, which are congruent mod 2.
+When these vanish, $F$ can be made formally transverse if and only if a pair of $\Z$-valued secondary obstructions vanishes.
 For any transverse torus $\Sigma$ embedded in a formal Engel manifold, every possible combination of these obstructions is realized with $\Sigma$ fixed, by some homotopy of the formal Engel structure supported near $\Sigma$ after which $\Sigma$ is again transverse.
 In particular, such homotopies realize all classes in $H^1(\Sigma)$ as $\Delta_T(\Sigma)$.
 Given a Seifert solid, they realize all pairs of classes with sum reducing mod 2 to $\ds$ as $(\Delta_T,\Delta_\nu)$. \end{thm}

-\begin{proof} We interpret $F^*\D_t$ and $\nu$ as sections of the Grassmann bundle over $I\times\Sigma$ of oriented planes in the fibers of $F^*TM$.
+\begin{proof} We interpret $F^*\D$ and $\nu$ as sections of the Grassmann bundle over $I\times\Sigma$ of oriented planes in the fibers of $F^*TM$.
 By hypothesis, these agree where $t=0,1$.
 The fiber is $\SO(4)/\SO(2)\times\SO(2)\approx S^2\times S^2$, where the two $\SO(2)$ factors correspond to rotations of the tangent and normal planes at the given point.
 Fix a cell decomposition of $\Sigma$ with only two 1-cells, and extend over $I\times\Sigma$ as the obvious product cell structure.
-Since $\pi_1(S^2\times S^2)=0$, we may assume $F^*\D_t=\nu$ over the vertical 1-cell (that extends the 0-cell of $\Sigma$).
+Since $\pi_1(S^2\times S^2)=0$, we may assume $F^*\D=\nu$ over the vertical 1-cell (that extends the 0-cell of $\Sigma$).
 Since $\pi_2(\SO(4))=0$ and $\pi_1(\SO(4))=\Z_2$, the long exact homotopy sequence of the fibration injects $\pi_2(S^2\times S^2)$ onto the index-2 subgroup of $\pi_1(\SO(2)\times\SO(2))\cong\Z\oplus\Z$ consisting of pairs with even sum.
 By the definition of this boundary operator, the homotopy class of each vertical 2-cell of $I\times\Sigma$ maps to the element of the latter subgroup given by $(D_T(F),D_\nu(F))$ evaluated on the corresponding 1-cell of $\Sigma$.
-Thus, we can assume $F^*\D_t=\nu$ over both vertical 2-cells if and only if this pair vanishes.
+Thus, we can assume $F^*\D=\nu$ over both vertical 2-cells if and only if this pair vanishes.
 If so, only the 3-cell remains, corresponding to an element of $\pi_3(S^2\times S^2)\cong\Z\oplus\Z$.